hashicorp/vault/website/source/docs/concepts/policies.html.md

 has been issued.
 The token must be revoked and a new one acquired to receive a new set of policies.

-However, the _contents_ of policies are parsed in real-time at every token use.
+However, the _contents_ of policies are parsed in real-time whenever the token is used.
-As a result, if a policy is modified, the modified rules will be in force the next time a token with that policy attached is used to make a call to Vault.
+As a result, if a policy is modified, the modified rules will be in force the next time a token, with that policy attached, is used to make a call to Vault.